-We’ve been listening carefully to advice from the government and are closely following their recommendations to reduce the risk of coronavirus transmission to our patients, who are most vulnerable, visitors and our employees.
+We’ve been listening carefully to advice from the government and acknowledge the further restrictions in Kirklees.
+We continue to closely follow the government's recommendations to reduce the risk of coronavirus transmission to our patients, who are most vulnerable, visitors and our employees.

 For these reasons we made the difficult decision to close the hospice to visitors back in April.
-However, following the latest advice, we have decided to make some changes to our guidance:
+However, we did make changes and following the latest advice on 31st July 2020, we have decided we do not need to make further changes to our current visitors guidance:

 Those wishing to visit patients who are in the last few days or hours of life

-Visits will be limited to 1 hour.
-Discretion will be used if a patient is in the last few hours of life.
+Visits will be up to four hours, although our team will use their discretion if a patient is in the last few hours of life.